-Here is the best recipe for soft and Chewy Gingersnap Cookies!
-They’re so easy to make, and just as healthy as they are delicious.
+Here is the best recipe for a soft and chewy Gingersnaps Cookie!
+They’re so easy to make and just as healthy as they are delicious.
 Also way better than store-bought!
 Pairs well with other healthy cookies like Molasses Breakfast Cookies and Healthy No Bake Cookies.

-If someone were to ask you what your favorite cookie recipe was – and your answer has historically been chocolate chip cookies or sugar cookies or even oatmeal chocolate chips – I need you to hear me when I say that THESE GINGERSNAP COOKIES WILL CHANGE YOUR LIFE.
+If someone were to ask you what your favorite cookie recipe was – and your answer has historically been Chocolate Chip Cookies, Sugar Cookies, or even Oatmeal Chocolate Chips – I need you to hear me when I say that THESE GINGERSNAP COOKIES WILL CHANGE YOUR LIFE.

-- WAAAAY Better Than Store Bought.
+Personally, I think these are WAY better than store-bought.
 These are not like the Grandma’s iced gingersnap cookies you buy at the store (and the ones I grew up eating).
-Those are hard and tasteless, while these are moist, PACKED with ginger and molasses and incredibly addicting!
+Those are hard and tasteless, while these are moist, PACKED with the taste of ginger and molasses, and incredibly addicting!

-- Healthy.
-I’ve reduced the sugar and improved the flour for a treat that is better for you, yet just as delicious!
+Just like all cookies in the Crumbs lineup, these cookies are healthy!
+I’ve reduced the sugar and improved the flour for a treat that is better for you yet just as delicious!

 The list of ingredients seems long for a cookie recipe, but trust me on this.
-You can’t get a cookie that’s better than old-fashioned ginger snap cookies without a lot of flavor!
+You can’t get a cookie that’s better than old-fashioned ginger snap cookies without a lot of delicious flavors!

-- The Usual Cookie Culprits: Butter + Sugar + Flour + Egg
+- The Usual Cookie Culprits: Butter + Granulated Sugar + Flour + Egg

-- Key Players: Molasses +Ginger + Cinnamon + Cloves
+- Key Players: Molasses + Ginger Powder + Ground Cinnamon + Ground Cloves

 - Typical Flavor Boosters: Salt + Baking Soda + Baking Powder

-- These cookies require a one hour chill time.
+- These cookies require a one-hour chill time.
 This is SUPER important.
-The butter is room temperature and the molasses means extra soft dough.
-Keep this in mind as you go to make this recipe.
+The butter is at room temperature, combined with the molasses, which means extra soft dough.
+Keep this in mind as you go to make this gingersnaps cookie recipe.

-- Don’t skip the rolling in sugar!
-This gives the cookies a really pretty crust.
+- Don’t skip rolling the dough in sugar!
+The sugary tops give the cookies a really pretty crust.
 The flavor of the cookie is ON POINT if you skip the sugar roll, but really – who wants to skip rolling cookies in sugar?!
 These cute little bowls make this really quick and easy.

-- These cookies require a second chill time of 15 minutes.
-Again, this is important and required and please plan accordingly!
+- Using a prepared baking sheet, chill the cookies a second time for 15 minutes.
+Again, this is important and required, and please plan accordingly!

 I mentioned earlier that these were HEALTHY gingersnap cookies, but let me explain why that is: